MiamiOH-CSE274/02_Cpp/README.md

 #### 3. What is a "pointer"?

+A pointer is a variable that holds the address of something.
+Each type has its own pointer type, denoted by adding an asterisk to the end of the type name (ex: int*, char*).
+A pointer can be dereferenced with the * operator to access the original value.

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?